Proven Ways to Beat ATS Screening in 2026

 For critical skills, include both: "Amazon Web Services (AWS)", "Continuous Integration / Continuous Deployment (CI/CD)".
 This ensures you match both abbreviated and unabbreviated ATS filter patterns.

-• Single-column layout (never two columns)
+- Single-column layout (never two columns)

-• No tables, text boxes, or headers/footers with content
+- No tables, text boxes, or headers/footers with content

-• No images or graphics
+- No images or graphics

-• Standard section names
+- Standard section names

-• .docx or Word-generated PDF (not design tool PDFs)
+- .docx or Word-generated PDF (not design tool PDFs)

 A brilliant resume that breaks ATS parsing scores zero, regardless of content.

-Tactic 5: Distribute Keywords Throughout the Document
+Tactic 5: Maximize Visibility – Strategically Distribute Keywords Throughout Your Resume for ATS

 Keywords found in multiple sections score higher than keywords in only one section.
 Include important skills in the skills section, professional summary, and at least one experience bullet.

-Tactic 6: Use a Targeted Skills Section
+Tactic 6: Crafting a High-Impact Skills Section – Targeted Keywords for ATS Success

 For each application, compare your skills list against required JD skills.
 Add missing skills you genuinely have.
 Remove skills completely irrelevant to the role — a long generic list dilutes keyword density.